dkarthe/webjeda-blog/_posts/2016-01-30-how-to-fetch-first-image-from-jekyll-post.md

 ![How to fetch image from jekyll]({{ site.url }}/images/how-to-grab-image-from-jekyll-post.jpg)

 ## Why fetch image from Jekyll post?
-I always wanted to have a homepage with images representing certain post.
-Just like WordPress blog page.
+I always wanted to have a homepage with a list of posts with their respective images.
+Just like a WordPress blog page.
 This seemed almost impossible in Jekyll.
 But I had hope.

 Finally I stumbled across a [stackoverflow answer](http://stackoverflow.com/questions/25463865/in-jekyll-how-do-i-grab-a-posts-first-image){:rel='nofollow'}{:target="_blank"} that helped me achieve this.
 Now my post index includes tiny images fetched from particular blog post.
 So here is how I made this possible.

-## How to grab the first image?
+## How to grab the first image in Jekyll?

 Here is the exact code mentioned in the answer.
 This will just give you a list of all the first images from all your posts.
 Make sure you do not have any other embedded video or flash(which has ```src``` attribute) file before your first image.
 This might result in wrong behavior of the code.
 It may grab the video or some other file instead of the image.